 Further information on hospital treatment and care is available in our publication Hospital treatment and early recovery after brain injury.
-If your loved one is in a coma or reduced state of awareness, information in our publication Coma and reduced awareness states might also be helpful.
+If your loved one is in a coma or reduced state of awareness, information in our publications Coma after brain injury and Prolonged disorders of consciousness after brain injury might also be helpful.